 Column and Bar Charts

-How to choose a chart for your data
+How to choose chart to your data

 Choosing one of those basic data graphs, consider what you want to show: